Eligibility to Apply

 The precondition for the recognition of European degrees is that the degree is a university degree combination earned in accordance with the Bologna Process principles (3+2 years).
 The applicant is required to submit information in English (e.g. a Diploma Supplement) on the extent and the level of the degree(s) obtained abroad when applying to LUT.

-Business: One-year (60 ECTS credits) MBA-degrees do not generally qualify for doctoral studies.
+Economics and Business Administration: One-year (60 ECTS credits) MBA-degrees do not generally qualify for doctoral studies.
 Candidates with an MBA-degree and their eligibility to apply will be considered case-by-case.

 The doctoral programme may require an applicant to take supplementary studies (max.
 60 ECTS cr) for gaining sufficient basic knowledge for doctoral studies.
 Supplementary studies are not included in the doctoral degree.